jonaslanzlinger/software-city-project/week-2-README.md

 ___

 ### Prototype - Software City visualization tool
 Video Demo of this weeks prototype.
 It's still very rudimentary, but expanding on this is straightforward.
-First I wanted to explore what is possible and how the required functionalities can be implemented:
+First I wanted to explore what is possible and how the required functionalities can be implemented.
+The prototype displays the dummy data from week 1:

 ![software-city-prototype-week-2](https://github.com/jonaslanzlinger/software-city-project/assets/141398686/11da6d31-e722-493c-876a-f91d3050a9f8)